Nagercoil: Architecture

 The architecture of Nagercoil consists of an eclectic combination of architectural styles, ranging from those that predate the creation of the town, from the early Dravidian architecture and Kerala Architecture, to English Gothic Revival, to the 21st century contemporary.
-Although there are prehistoric and classical structures in the city, the architectural history of Nagercoil effectively begins with the first small settlements from 3 A.D.
+Although there are prehistoric and classical structures in the city, the architectural history of Nagercoil effectively begins with the first small settlements from 3 AD.
 The Roman naturalist and writer Pliny the Elder mentions Nagercoil as a commercial metropolis, having trade links with his contemporaneous Roman merchants, who traded and stayed in unique rock-walled, clay-roofed structures.
 This legacy can be found in some of the town's old heritage structures like the Nagaraja Temple, Nagercoil.
 The temple has two main deities, Krishna (revered as Ananda Krishna) and Nagaraja.
 The upadevathas are Shiva, Subrahmanya Swami, Ganesha, Devi, and Dwarapalaka.
 As an ancient tradition, the priests are Namboothiri Brahmins who are referred by the Pambumekkat mana in Thrissur, Kerala.
+Later on, Dravidian and Kerala architectural styles began to appear in the area.
+This can be attributed to the construction of the Thanumalayan Temple in the 16th century.

 The 14th century St. Francis Xavier's Cathedral, Kottar serves as a testimony to the mix of Roman and native architecture.
-While Saint Xavier was doing missionary work at Kottar and its neighborhood, he averted an invasion of Padagas with the help of his cross alone and thus protected the people of the Venad kingdom from that attack which was appreciated by the king, Unni Kerala Varma, who became closer to the priest and befriended him from then on.
+While Saint Xavier was doing missionary work at Kottar and its neighbourhood, he averted an invasion of Padagas and thus protected the people of the Venad kingdom from that attack which was appreciated by the king, Unni Kerala Varma.
 In recognition of Xavier's services, the king allotted him a piece of land to construct a Catholic church, as a gesture of goodwill, as per the church records.
 There was already a small church, in the same place where St. Xavier's church stands at present, dedicated to Mary the Mother of God, since AD 1544.
-Later on, Dravidian and Kerala architectural styles began to appear in the area.
-This can be attributed to the construction of the Thanumalayan Temple in the 16th century.